Duck, Goose & Chicken Hatchery

 The Livestock Conservancy is a nonprofit membership organization working to protect over 180 breeds of livestock and poultry from extinction.
 Its mission is to protect the genetic diversity in livestock and poultry species through the conservation and promotion of endangered breeds.
 These rare breeds are part of our national heritage and represent a unique piece of the earth's bio-diversity.

-I have been a member of the Livestock Conservancy (formerly the American Livestock Breed Conservancy or ALBC) for many years and became a board member in 2012.
+I have been a member of the Livestock Conservancy (formerly the American Livestock Breed Conservancy or ALBC) for many years and I became a board member in 2012.
+I would encourage everyone to become a member.
+Annual dues are minimal, and there are four main benefits to becoming a member:

 1) You are supporting an organization with a vital mission of saving rare breeds of livestock and poultry